dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Adjust_Direction.py -i /bin/Translate/ --table vertmtdna
 ```
-> Above command will perform translation tests for each unaligned fasta files in directory `Translate/` using the vertebrate mitochondrial code.
+> Above command will perform translation tests for each unaligned fasta file in the directory `Translate/` using the vertebrate mitochondrial code.

 An output directory called `Output_Translation_Fasta_Files/` is created in the input directory.
 For each fasta file included, the following output files are created: